ErlerPhilipp/VR_DA/readme.md

  1. Start SteamVR and make sure all controllers are detected.
  2. Start PointcloudEditor.exe directly or with command line parameters.
 The parameters are:
-    1. Rendering quality: float, 0.0 - 1.0
+    1. Rendering quality: float, 0.0 - 1.0 (not used at the moment)
 	  2. Pointset file: string, path + file name + extension to a pointset file; 1st line is number of points, other lines are: pos.x pos.y pos.z intensity red green blue
 	  3. Reference operations file: string, path + file name + extension to an XML file containing the reference operations
 	  4. Load reference: bool, should load the reference operations and compare the current selection with it, or save the current selection to the reference file
 	  5. Storage path: string, path where the compressed cache of the pointset should be stored
 	  6. Auto compare in sec: float, time after which the comparison is automatically performed; 0 to disable
  3. Put on the head mounted display and start

 How to Use